Fit for 55: financing a successful transition across Europe

 Energy system investment in countries from Central and Eastern Europe is supported through various funds to take account of their very different starting points.
 In order to ensure a successful energy transition, the JTM/JTF was implemented to address specific needs and support regions heavily dependent on coal/fossil fuels to make the necessary investments in transitional technologies.
 Will the transformation still be viable for established actors within this region following upcoming revisions to policies under-pinning the European Green Deal?
 What’s at stake?

-With a target of 55% reduction now established for 2030, the coordination of policies (EU ETS, Modernisation Fund, JTF, Taxonomy, EEAG) is critical as we work out how to finance the European Green Deal.
-With new proposals for the upcoming reform of the EEAG under scrutiny, this Energy Post discussion will examine the possible consequences of different decisions and discover the views of key actors in affected areas.
+With a target of a 55% reduction now established for 2030, the coordination of policies (EU ETS, Modernisation Fund, JTF, Taxonomy, EEAG) is critical as we work out how to finance the European Green Deal.
+With new proposals for the upcoming ‘Fit for 55’ Commission package, this Energy Post discussion will examine the possible consequences of the latest decisions and proposals, and discover the views of key actors in affected areas.

 The event is sponsored by PKEE (the Polish Electricity Association).